💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 The caffeine genie of Philly politics hath spoken.

-On Wednesday morning, dozens of candidates running in the 2019 municipal elections drew numbers from an old Horn & Hardart coffee can to determine the order their names will appear on the May 21 ballot.
+Dozens of candidates running in the 2019 municipal elections drew numbers from an old Horn & Hardart coffee can to determine the order their names will appear on the May 21 ballot.
 It’s contentious, decades-old ritual in Philadelphia election cycles, but state law mandates the random drawing of lots.

 What’s the big deal?
 Research shows ballot position can actually determine the outcome of the race.